 Be Wary of These 5 Mistakes in Your Multifamily Deal Analysis

-Multifamily property deals make potential investments provided your multifamily deal analysis safeguards you from estimation and judgment errors.
+Multifamily property deals make potential investments, provided your multifamily deal analysis safeguards you from estimation and judgment errors.
 Estimating the profitability of a multifamily property investment deal is easier said than done; it requires practice and experience, qualities seldom held by those new to multifamily investing.
-When you are handling intricate multifamily deals that involve sizeable capital investment, it is prudent to weigh the nature of every component of the deal.
+When you are handling intricate multifamily deals that involve substantial capital investment, it is prudent to weigh the nature of each component.

 To this effect, it is always prudent for investors to avoid the following mistakes at all costs when conducting a multifamily deal analysis.